 2014 was an encouraging year for the European PPP market, and 2015 is also shaping up to be a strong year.
 During 2014 the aggregate value of PPP transactions which reached financial close in the European market totalled EUR 18.7 billion, a 15% increase over 2013.
-The number of PPP transactions closed was 82, including 11 large transactions (i.e. transactions in excess of EUR 500 million).
-While the UK was the most active market (see below), Germany, Belgium and the Netherlands all had decent transaction volumes.
+82 PPP transactions closed, including 11 large transactions (i.e. transactions in excess of EUR 500 million).
+While the UK was the most active market (see below), Germany, Belgium and Netherlands all had decent transaction volumes.